driessenslucas/MLOps-Mushrooms-pipeline/readmeforpandoc.md

 ### Getting Started

 > !!!
-Make sure you have the necessary permissions and configurations set up in your Azure ML workspace and github repository. !!!
+Make sure you have the necessary permissions and configurations set up in your Azure ML workspace and Github repository. !!!

 You will need to go into the pipelines folder and change what you need for your specific use case, adding your own image/data paths.